jstrieb/hackernews-button/README.md

 There are a few ways to support this project.

 Most importantly: show your support by starring it and following me on GitHub.
-These things motivate me both to focus on this project instead of other work, and to keep sharing what I make with other people.
+These things motivate me both to focus on this project instead of others, and to keep sharing what I make with other people.
 In the same vein, please consider sharing the project with others.

 Stars on GitHub also help me gauge who is making use of the project – since I